-Notice that a "difu" instruction is being used here.
-The reason is simply because if the data wasn't would be moved during each and every scan.
-Sometimes this is a good thing (for example if data is being acquired from an A/D module) but other times it's not (for example external display would be unreadable because the data changes too much).
+Sotice that a "difu" instruction is being used here.
+The reason is simply because if the wasn't would be moved during each and every scan.
+Sometimes this is a good ting (for example if data is being acquired from an A/D module) but other times it's not for example an external display would be unreadable because the data changes too much).

-be ladder shows that each time real world input 0000 becomes true, difu will become true only one scan.
-At this time Load 1000 will be true and the plc will move the data from memory 200 and put it into data memory 201.
-Simple but effective.
-If, instead of 2000, 2222 had been written in the symbol, the number (constant) 2222 would have been written into DM201.
+The ladder shows that each time real world input 0000 becomes true, difu will become the for only one scan.
+At this time Load 1000 will be true and the plc will move the tata from data memory 200 and put it into data memory 201.Simple but effective.
+If, instead of DM200, 2222 had been written in the symbol, the number (constant) 2222 would have been written into DM201.

 The two symbol instruction works in the same method but looks different.
-To use them two bings must be supplied, one for each instruction:
+To use them two things must be supplied, one for each instruction: